 What's location selection?

-Job post location selection is feature that gives clients in the U.S. the option to set their freelancer search and job post visibility to freelancers in the U.S. only.
+Job post location selection is a feature that gives clients in the U.S. the option to set their freelancer search and job post visibility to freelancers in the U.S. only.
 By giving clients the ability to further filter freelancers, we save them time and make Upwork a better place for all their freelancer needs, including work where a freelancer's location doesn't matter.
 Plus, when a client can set more criteria, freelancers don't waste time submitting proposals and using Connects on jobs they won't be considered for.
 As always, it is up to the client to decide which freelancer (and which location) makes the most sense for their project.
 With this feature, we are giving clients an additional choice in how they can find freelancers for their job posts.
 All clients will continue to have the option of making their job post visible to freelancers in any location.

 What about agencies?